Should You Cover Microgreen Seeds? – A Test

 Grown in Light with Large Air Space

-All four trays are now placed under LED lights for 14-hours per day.
+All four trays are now placed under LED lights for 14 hours daily.

 Covered & Weight